 My teaching focuses on human rights at the graduate and undergraduate level.
-My research and teaching go hand in hand with courses focused on Socio-Economic Rights and UN Human Rights Bodies.
+My research and teaching go hand in hand with courses focused on Menstruation, Gender and Rights; Socio-Economic Rights; and UN Human Rights Bodies.
 I involve students in ongoing research projects.
-I also teach two broader courses: an Introduction to International Human Rights Law and the writing-intensive Senior Seminar in Human Rights.
+I also teach more introductory courses: an International Human Rights Law; the writing-intensive Senior Seminar in Human Rights and the Thesis Seminar in Human Rights.
 In addition, I advise a number of graduate students on their research in the areas of socio-economic rights, gender and development.

-The course addresses selected issues in the protection of socio-economic rights in an international and comparative perspective.
 Socio-economic rights have emerged from the margins into the mainstream of human rights.
-The course will take this status as its starting point and examine the human rights to housing, food, water, health and sanitation in depth.
+The course will take this status as its starting point and examine the human rights to housing, food, water, health and sanitation in some depth.

 It explores conceptual issues through the lens of specific rights which helps ground these principles and ideas in concrete cases.
 It discusses recent developments on socio-economic rights and examine their relevance in the United States as well as selected other countries, particularly those with progressive legislation, policies and jurisprudence.
 What are the current challenges?
 How do advocates respond?
 And what lies ahead for the socio-economic rights movement?